The Bonnaroo 2017 lineup was just released and it’s pretty special.

 After half-selling the festival last year with headliners Pearl Jam, LCD Soundsystem and Dead & Company, the festival is poised to return to their position as one of the top in the country on the shoulders of U2’s booking.
 Surely, they cost a ton based on how light the lineup is towards the top-middle.

 The four-day festival takes place in Manchester, Tennessee from June 8 to 11.
-Tickets go on sale Friday and are priced at $299.50 at the Tier 2 price.
+Tickets are now on sale and are priced at $349.50 at the Tier 4 price.
 This is the second year that car camping will cost an additional $59.75 after LiveNation bought an interest in the festival.
 Though the LiveNation deal brought skepticism from Bonnaroo veterans, I can attest that they’ve updated The Farm to be more accommodating with better water supplies and bathrooms.